Welcome to Palmers Cross Nursery!

-At Palmers Cross, our Early Years department is run by a team of highly qualified and experienced Early Years Professionals, who want to work with you to support your child’s early development.
-The department is led by myself, Mrs Harper, and I am available each day if you wish to speak to me, and I am always happy to make appointments to talk to you in more detail at length where necessary.
+At Palmers Cross, a team of highly qualified and experienced Early Years Professionals, who want to work with you to support your child’s early development, runs our Early Years department.
+The department is led by myself, Mrs Harper, and I will also be your child’s Nursery teacher.
+The support staff working in Nursery are Mrs Kendall, Mrs Pheasant, Mrs Clarke and Mrs Bining.